 If portability is a huge buying factor for you, I recommend going with this one.
 Many customers said they were able to load this kayak on top of their car without assistance.
 It may not be entirely fishing-oriented, but we're cashing in on other features.

 The 12.9-foot-long fishing kayak has every spec you're looking for in a big fishing kayak under $1,000.
 It seats two people and supports up to 770 pounds.
 It has four total rod holders, two flush-mounted and two articulating, and the flat bottom can withstand multiple water conditions.
 Each memory foam seat has a storage hatch.
 It comes in nine colors.

 This fishing kayak comes with plenty of accessories.
 Two paddles, rod holders and bungee cords are standard.
 It can be used as a lake, river or ocean kayak.
 It's 12.2-feet-long and has two padded high-back seats for back support.
 With 4.4 out of 5 stars, it seems like a good combo of high quality and heavy-duty construction.

 This is a great single-angler kayak.
 Specs include a foot pedal-operated rudder to keep control under numerous conditions.
 There are rod holders, which is a big plus if you want to keep them out of your way while you paddle.

-The 2019 Skipjack upgrades include two phantom grip handles, two molded handles and storage hatches.
-There's a 500-pound weight capacity.
-It has rod holders, and built in cup holders.
+The 2019 Skipjack upgrades include two phantom carry handles, two molded handles and storage hatches.
+There is a 500-pound weight capacity.
+It has rod holders and built-in cup holders.
 You need all the extra storage you can get for when you need to paddle.